Dietrich von Choltitz: Battle of the Netherlands

 Although the Dutch did not regain control of the city, the Germans were suffering from continuous assaults on their positions.
 Casualties mounted up on both sides and the German command grew increasingly worried over the status of their 500 men in the heart of Rotterdam.
 Oberstleutnant von Choltitz was allowed by Generalleutnant Kurt Student to withdraw his men from the northern pocket should he consider the operational situation required it.

 When Captain Backer was being escorted back by Oberstleutnant von Choltitz to the Maas bridges, German bombers appeared from the south.
-General Schmidt, who was joined by the two Generals von Hubicki and Student, saw the planes and cried out "My God, this is going to be a catastrophe!"

-Panic struck German soldiers on the Noordereiland, most of which were totally unaware of the events being played out between the top brass of both sides.
+General Schmidt, who was joined by the two Generals, Hubicki and Student, saw the planes and cried out "My God, this is going to be a catastrophe!"
+Panic struck German soldiers on the Noordereiland, most of whom were totally unaware of the events being played out between the commanders on both sides.
 They feared being attacked by their own bombers.
-Von Choltitz ordered red flares to be launched, and when the first three bombers overhead dropped their bombs the red flares were obscured by smoke.
+Choltitz ordered red flares to be launched, and when the first three bombers overhead dropped their bombs the red flares were obscured by smoke.
 The next 24 bombers of the southern formation closed their bomb hatches and turned westwards.

-After the bombardment of Rotterdam, during a meeting with the Dutch discussing the terms of surrender of all Dutch forces in Rotterdam, Generalleutnant Kurt Student was shot in the head.
-Student was very popular with his troops and when the German forces moved to execute surrendering Dutch officers in reprisal Choltitz intervened and was able to prevent the massacre.
+After the bombardment of Rotterdam, during a meeting with the Dutch discussing the terms of surrender of all Dutch forces in Rotterdam, Generalleutnant Kurt Student was injured by a gunshot to the head.
+Student was very popular with his troops, and when the German forces moved to execute surrendering Dutch officers in reprisal Choltitz intervened and was able to prevent the massacre.
 His actions during the assault on Rotterdam earned him the Knight's Cross of the Iron Cross.
-In September of the same year, he was given command of the regiment, and the following spring was made Oberst (colonel).
+In September of the same year, he was given command of the regiment, and the following spring was promoted to Oberst (colonel).

 Soviet Union 1941–1943

 At the start of Operation Barbarossa, Choltitz's regiment was based in Romania, advancing as part of Army Group South into Ukraine.
 His route led through Bessarabia, he crossed the Dnieper river on 30 August 1941, and at the end of October he fought his way to the Crimea.

 As part of Erich von Manstein's 11th Army, the regiment fought in the siege of Sevastopol.
-The siege was bloody for his regiment, which was reduced from 4,800 men to just 349.
+The siege was bloody for Choltitz's regiment, which was reduced in numbers from 4,800 men to just 349.

-During the harsh winter at the turn of 1941 and 1942, von Choltitz struggled with heart problems and began to show symptoms of chronic obstructive pulmonary disease.
+During the harsh winter at the turn of 1941 and 1942, Choltitz struggled with heart problems and also began to show symptoms of chronic obstructive pulmonary disease.
 Promoted to Generalmajor soon after, he was made acting commander of 260th Infantry division in 1942.
 He was then promoted to Generalleutnant the following year and given command of 11th Panzer Division, which he led during the Battle of Kursk.